seantiz/piecesvelte/README.md

 ```

-5. The shadcn-svelte installer will ask you configuration questions, in your terminal while installing.
-Here are the recommended settings below:
+5. The shadcn-svelte installer asks config questions during installation.
+We recommend these settings below:

 ```
-Would you like to use TypeScript (recommended)? › Yes Which style would you like to use? › Default
-Which color would you like to use as base color? › Slate Where is your global CSS file? › src/app.pcss
+Would you like to use TypeScript (recommended)? › Yes Where is your global CSS file? › src/app.pcss
 Where is your tailwind.config.[cjs|js|ts] located? › tailwind.config.js
 Configure the import alias for components: › $lib/components Configure the import alias for utils: › $lib/utils
 ```

-You're now free to install and import any ShadCN UI components you'd like, first installing them with the CLI tool from your terminal so that they appear in your project's `src/lib/components/ui` directory.
+You're now free to install and import any ShadCN UI components you'd like from the library.
+Using the same shadcn-svelte CLI tool to install them individually, you'll see each UI component appear in your project's `src/lib/components/ui` directory.

 ## Install Textarea and Button Component (Optional)